REYNOLDS ROAD ANIMAL CLINIC

 Dr. Belt enjoys the fiber arts-sewing, quilting, knitting, and rug hooking in her time off.
 She also trains for and runs half marathons because she likes ice cream A LOT.

 I am happily married to my husband Jordan as of November 2020.
-I have one mini schnauzer named Willie, and two house cats named Roo and Connie.
+We are welcoming our first child in March of 2023.
+I have one mini schnauzer named Willie, and two-house cats named Roo and Connie.
 I have my associates degree at Ozarka College in Melbourne, AR.
 I got my certification in veterinary assistance at Animal Behavior College in 2017.
 I love spending time with my family and pets!
 I enjoy reading and watching Harry Potter with my husband.
 I have always loved animals and I love being able to help them in any way I can!

 I am married to a great man that supports me in all that I do.
-We have a 2 year old little boy that I believe has my love for animals.
-He loves going to the pet stores to look at fish and turtles.
+We have a little boy that I believe has my love for animals.
+He loves going to the pet stores to look at fish, turtles, lizards, and spiders.
 We have 3 dogs at home, a Chihuahua, Boston Terrier, and a French Bulldog.
-As well as 2 birds, Meyers parrot and Lilac crowned Amazon.
+As well as 2 birds, Meyers Parrot and Lilac Crowned Amazon.